 Early prostate cancer doesn’t cause symptoms.
 The best way to catch prostate cancer is with regular screenings.
 Screenings are often recommended for men starting at age 50.
 Talk with your primary care doctor about when you should start having prostate screenings.

 During a PSA blood test, we’ll draw a small amount of blood to be tested in the lab.
-If high levels of PSA are found, we’ll talk to you about the next steps, which may include further testing.
+If high levels of PSA are found, we’ll talk to you about the recommended next steps, which may include a biopsy.

 If your PSA levels are high, we might recommend a prostate biopsy.
 During a biopsy, a small sample of your prostate tissue is removed and examined in a lab.
 We’ll use local anesthesia during the biopsy to keep you as comfortable as possible.
 This test can confirm a cancer diagnosis, help determine the extent of the cancer and the likelihood that it will grow quickly.